 Use reflections off bodies of water, if you’re near one.
 Get down as low to the water as you dare (exercise caution), or do the opposite and go to the highest angle you can get at, to get an entirely different reflection in the water.
 Try making your picture near-symmetrical, or don’t, or try taking a photograph of the sunset through its reflection alone.
 Experiment!
 Trial and error is perfectly fine!

 Look for interesting silhouettes.
 Try silhouetting trees, people, or anything else against the sky or the sun.

 Try using your flash to illuminate things in unexpected ways.
 Make sure that your shutter speed does not go any faster than your camera’s rated flash sync speed; it will either refuse to fire or (in the case of off-camera flashes) cause a large part of your image to be blacked out (of course, if you are clever about it you can use this to creative effect).

 Timing is everything… Wait for the sun to be in the perfect spot, and then snap a picture (multiple ones if you have the film or memory card space).
 Exactly what is the perfect moment is a matter for your artistic judgment.
 If you are out of ideas, try waiting around for the sun to hide behind a cloud; more often than not you will get very visible sun rays coming from the cloud.

+Wait around.
 Sometimes the most spectacular lighting happens a short while after the sun has gone down.
 Don’t miss it!
 You do not want to find yourself on the way home (and, worse, stuck in your car) when the sky spawns spectacular colors, sometimes the most spectacular of colors.